carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

 frames = [red_wine_df,white_wine_df]
 combined_wine = pd.concat(frames)
 ```
 We examine the summary statistics of the quality score for each wine type.
-Additionally, we take a look at a look at the distribution of quality for score for each type of wine.
-This will provide high-level insight on how to performing our hypothesis test.
+Additionally, we take a look at  the quality score distribution each type of wine.
+This will provide high-level insight on how we should perform our hypothesis test.

 ```python
 print(red_wine_df['quality'].describe())
 print(white_wine_df['quality'].describe())
 #Take a Look at the distribution of the wine quality based on color
 ```
   >The output is shown below
 ```